Key takeaways

 TomTom: TomTom provides high-quality maps, routing, and real-time traffic information through its mapping platform.
 The company utilizes “super sources” technology, which combines professional mapping with sensor data from connected vehicles and other sources, including probe data, GPS measurements, and mobile sensors.

 SafeGraph: SafeGraph focuses on providing detailed Points of Interest (POI) data.
-The platform offers insights into consumer behavior, foot traffic patterns, and business location analytics, particularly strong in the United States market.
+The platform offers insights into consumer behavior, foot traffic patterns, and business location analytics.

-The main limitation is its geographic focus, primarily on North America, with less comprehensive coverage in other regions.
-This is a good option for retail site selection and market analysis, commercial real estate evaluation, consumer behavior research, and competitive intelligence.
+SafeGraph centers on POI data with attributes such as brand, category, and visit patterns.
+It is a strong fit for retail site selection and market analysis, commercial real estate evaluation, consumer behavior research, and competitive intelligence.

 Open Source Options